KevinITS-site/KevinITS-site.github.io/another-page.md

 Based on the many instances of this property we found in Arco which connect cultural events with the sites that host them, we believe it is also important to introduce a similar triple for our event:

 <b>5.Triple:</b> <br>
 <https://w3id.org/arco/resource/CulturalEvent/a5cc0077c01891152d8d380f41ebed0e> --> Subject (Literal: CulturalEvent: Gonzaga.
-La Celeste Galleria.) <br>
+La Celeste Galleria.)
 cis:isHostedBySite --> Predicate <br>
 <https://w3id.org/arco/resource/Lombardia/Site/88bbeb320f82f33c71368ac984b74f06> --> Object (Literal: Site)